 Eerie feelings fill the air as the noises from deep below go silent.
 Water drips echo in the distance.
-The rhythmic hypnotic of the sound almost enough to sooth me into a sleep that I don't to have.
+The rhythmic sound is almost enough to soothe me into sleep.
 Climbing the stairwell is proving difficult as I feel the depths calling me to follow it into the darkness below.
+A slow, crawling sensation tugs at my chest, like invisible fingers wrapping around my ribs, urging me downward.
+The pull isn’t just a feeling—it’s a whisper at the edge of my thoughts, a beckoning from something unseen.
 I hold the left side of my face with my left hand and wonder why I am feeling such a strong pull in that direction.

 "Etha, got a change in heart?"
 Mia asks me.

 "Uh, I'm not sure."
-I say, hesitation is on my heart.
+I say, hesitation thick in my voice.

 "Why is that?"
-She seems to genuinely be intrigued by the moment.
+She seems genuinely intrigued by the moment.

-I can hear the hissing begun again.
-It appears to me she does not hear the noises.
-I feel confliction slowly bubble within my chest.
+I can hear the hissing begin again.
+It appears to me that she does not hear the noises.
+A slow sense of conflict bubbles within my chest, twisting my insides into knots.

 "Well, if ya got a gut feeling, let's follow it."
 She says.